header logo

 What can my media be saved onto?

-• 8mm and Super 8mm Film Reels can only be saved as digital files.
+• 8mm and Super 8mm Film Reels can be saved as MP4 digital files onto a USB drive.
+Copying onto a DVD is currently unavailable.

-• Audio Cassette Tapes and Vinyl Records can be saved as CD and/or digital MP3 files.
+• Audio Cassette Tapes and Vinyl Records can be copied onto a Music CD or saved onto a USB drive as digital MP3 files.

-• Photographs and Negatives can be saved as digital files.
+• Photographs and Negatives can be saved onto a USB drive or data CD as digital JPG files.

 How does this service work?

-You may drop off two (2) pieces of media at a time to be copied.
-Please speak to library staff regarding photographs.
-You will be asked to sign our Media Preservation Policy (insert link).
+Yes, you may drop off two (2) pieces of media at a time to be copied by library staff.
+For photographs or negatives, you may drop off up to 20 photographs, negatives, or slides.
+You will be asked to sign our Media Preservation Policy (link opens in a new tab) and have a valid Ocean state Libraries library card.
 The library will digitize the media and then make a copy for you.

-If you request the digital file of your media, you will need to bring either a USB flash drive or external hard drive with enough storage to save the digital files.
-We will contact you after recording your media and let you know the necessary file size.
+If you request the digital files of your media, you will need to bring either a USB flash drive or external hard drive with enough storage to save the digital files.
+We will contact you after recording your media and let you know the necessary USB drive file size.

 How much does this service cost?

-The service is free, but we do charge for the cost of blank DVD’s and CD’s in which your media will be copied onto.
-This cost ranges from $1-2 per disc.
-If you request a cost estimate, we can make a recording of the media and then contact you with the cost before it is copied onto DVD or CD.
+The service is free.
+If you are copying your audio or photograph files onto CD, we do charge for the cost of blank CDs.
+The cost is $1.00 per disc.
+If you request a cost estimate, we can make a recording of the media and then contact you with the cost before it is copied onto CD.

-Does one (1) piece of media equal one (1) DVD, CD, or digital file?
+Does one piece of media equal one CD or digital file?

 Not necessarily.
-A blank DVD or CD can only hold a certain amount of recorded material.
+A blank disc can only hold a certain amount of recorded material.
 If your media is longer, it may need to be put onto more than one disc.
-If you only want your media saved as a digital file, then usually one (1) piece of media will equal one (1) digital file.
+If you only want your media saved as a digital file, then usually one piece of media will equal one digital file.

 Will my copied media come out better than the original?

-No, the DVD/CD or digital file will be a direct copy of the original media.
-The equipment we use does not have the ability to alter, edit, or remaster the quality.
+No, the digital file or CD will be a direct copy of the original media.
+The equipment we use does not have the ability to alter, edit, or enhance the quality.

 Can you transfer media that has been damaged?